tanrax/jquijote/README.md

 ### Usage

-1. Load jQuery.
+1) Load jQuery.

 ```html
 <script src="js/jquery.min.js"></script>
 ```

-2. Load the flogin plugin.
+2) Load the flogin plugin.

 ```html
 <script src="js/jquery.jquijote.js"></script>
 ```

+3) In the same directory, put the file *text.json*.
+Contains a text of Don Quijote, but you can change it to any other work.

-3. Invokes the elements where you want to add text and indicates the number of letters.
+4) Invokes the elements where you want to add text and indicates the number of letters.

 ```html
 $.fn.jquijote({